apeace/react16-boilerplate/README.md

 -   Use `make` to run build commands.
 -   Normalize.css built in.
 -   Built-in "fake mode" to easily mock API calls during local development.
--   Remove extraneous moment.js locales.
+-   Include moment.js while removing extraneous locales.

 ## How to do stuff